ARozar/playground-r6b9Kqmb/markdowns/welcome.md

 public static string GetNameOfProperty<TSource, TProperty>(TSource source, Expression<Func<TSource, TProperty>> lambdaOfProperty)
 {
     var memberExpression = lambdaOfProperty.Body as MemberExpression;

-    //in a production app we check for null as
-    //the code might point to a public method var name = memberExpression.Member.Name;
+    var name = memberExpression.Member.Name;

     return name;